itpplasma/f90wrap/PLAN.md

    - Run the harness after each milestone and append pass-rate deltas to `direct_c_test_results/compatibility_report.md`.

 ## Immediate Next Actions (Week 41)
-1. **Fortran OO parity plan** — Leverage the new `direct_c_test_results/fortran_failures.md` summary to map compiler diagnostics to missing direct-C features, then outline an execution order that keeps ≥85 % pass rate while tackling ISO_C gaps.
+1. **Fortran OO parity plan** — With explicit helper interfaces now auto-generated, finish remapping the double-precision overloads: thread kind metadata into the direct-C Fortran stubs so `perimeter_8` receives `real(8)` radii and update the plan for polymorphic downcasts using the refreshed `direct_c_test_results/fortran_failures.md` diagnostics.
 2. **Undefined symbol triage** — Investigate the remaining `derived-type-aliases` undefined symbol path and co-plan the Direct-C ISO_C coverage needed to clear `cylinder` without regressing helper compatibility.
 3. **ISO_C build coverage** — Prototype the direct-C path for ISO_C-visible routines so `cylinder` can emit C wrappers instead of being skipped, validating the approach on one small example before rolling out.

 ### Stepwise Execution Plan
 1. **Fortran OO parity plan**
-   - Extract the detailed diagnostics from `direct_c_test_results/fortran_failures.md` for `fortran_oo`.
-Catalogue every missing explicit interface and polymorphic dispatch requirement.
+   - Capture the refreshed diagnostics from `direct_c_test_results/fortran_failures.md` (07 Oct 2025 23:32 UTC) so the outstanding kind mismatches for `fortran_oo` remain tracked alongside the helper interface notes.
-   - Draft the generator changes: (a) emit wrapper-visible interfaces for polymorphic arguments, (b) add helper shims that downcast handles before invoking helper-mode routines, and (c) update the harness to exercise the new path.
+   - Finalise the generator changes: (a) keep the new interface blocks for polymorphic arguments, (b) propagate `real(8)` kind metadata into direct-C Fortran stubs, and (c) stage the harness update that exercises the corrected overloads.
-   - Implement and unit-test the generator updates, then rerun the compatibility harness to confirm `fortran_oo` passes.
+   - Implement and unit-test the dp-aware generator updates, then rerun the compatibility harness to confirm `fortran_oo` clears the remaining `real(4)` to `real(8)` mismatch.
 2. **Derived-type alias exports**
    - Compare the helper-generated `_mytype_mod.c` against the direct-C output to identify which alias exports (`_othertype_mod__plus_b`, etc.) are missing.
    - Extend `DirectCGenerator` to emit cross-module binding aliases and add regression coverage focused on `derived-type-aliases`.